Malhera/VSUB-Manipulator/README.md

 #### Credits
  - A vulpine
- - A friend who helped with dynamic variable trickery who doesn't care to be named
+ - A friend who helped with dynamic variable trickery and solving the multi-digit comparison issue.
+They prefer to stay anonymous for the time being.